How to Captivate, Connect, Convince.

 What about if I’m not a leader?
 'Leader' is one of those words that can apply to everyone, much like creativity, and even storyteller.
 We are all leaders in our own lives, and we can lead - make an impact, be influential - no matter what our role or title.
-You can use the skill of storytelling in more ways than you can imagine.
+You can use the art and skill of storytelling in more ways than you can imagine.

 What if I talk too much, go off on tangents and down rabbit holes?
 This workshop will really help.
 Having a story structure, preparing your story and knowing it's purpose really helps you focus and know what needs to be in the story and what doesn't.